 Feeling the need to get up and go?

-Ant Middleton, Chief Instructor on SAS: Who Dares Wins has been to Newmarket and Epsom to find out what it takes to train a winner.
+Ant Middleton, Chief Instructor on SAS: Who Dares Wins visited Newmarket and Epsom Downs Racecourse last summer to find out what it takes to train a winner.
 What can you learn from the ultimate equine athletes?

 Racehorses need to be primed to be at their peak on raceday, but how is this achieved and what can human athletes take from this.
 His conclusions may surprise you!